-Boy rescued from collapsed building in Nepal after 5 days
+Boy rescued in Nepal after 5 days

 A teenage boy has been rescued from a collapsed building where he had been trapped for five days, after the earthquake in Nepal.